 Suicidal ideation is a symptom of a mental health disorder, and just like any other symptom, it’s important to tell your doctor about it so that you can get the care you need.
 Your doctor can help you address the underlying cause of suicidal thoughts.
 So, what will happen if you tell your doctor that you’re having thoughts of suicide?

 Your Doctor Will Ask You Questions to Understand the Extent Your Feelings

-Whether you speak with your primary care physician or a mental health professional, expressing your feelings is a positive step towards getting treatment.
+Whether you speak with your primary care physician or a mental health professional, expressing your feelings is a positive step towards getting depression treatment in NYC.
 To fully understand how you’re feeling, your doctor will ask you some questions, which might include: